Little Golden Books Based On Western TV Shows

 Gunsmoke

-#320 - Marshal Matt Dillon galloped into his own Little Golden Book in 1958, back when the show was still in black-and-white.-Gunsmoke began on TV on September 10, 1955 and ended September 1, 1975.
+Adapted from the iconic tv western series “GUNSMOKE” featuring Marshal Matt Dillon & Dodge City.
+Gunsmoke began on TV on September 10, 1955 and ended September 1, 1975.
 It was the longest running series with continuous characters in the history of TV.
 It began on CBS on Saturday evenings from 10:00 to 10:30.
 James Arness played Matt Dillon throughout the series.
+Marshal Matt Dillon galloped into his own Little Golden Book in 1958, back when the show was still in black-and-white.- #186 Gunsmoke (1974) Author: Seymour Reit; Illustrator: E. Joseph Dreany.
+Published by Golden Press Sydney & printed in Singapore

 Daniel Boone